Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Friendly, gentle, affectionate, playful

 Blue cockatiels are exceedingly rare and difficult to come by.
-Despite what its name suggests, this bird isn’t really blue at all.
+Despite what its name suggests, this bird is not really blue at all.
 Instead, its plumage is white with darker gray or black markings on the wings.
 It has a hint of gray-blue on the tail.
 Unlike many other cockatiel varieties, it does not have cheek patches or a yellow wash on its head.

 Blue Cockatiel Characteristics